sabio-engineering/cookbook-dvelp/guides/Circle CI 2.md

             environment:
                 RAILS_ENV: test
 ```
-This will set Docker executor to run 2.5.1 ruby version with browser in the box.

-### Set up database configurations
+### Configure your Database
-Same as with Docker, we need to select image to preload correct versions of postgres.
-Here it is `postgres:9.6.2-alpine`.
-And set environment variables as from `config/database.yml`
+As with Docker, we need to select an image to preload the correct version of Postgres.
+The below config uses `postgres:9.6.2-alpine` and the environment variables are loaded from  `config/database.yml`.
 ```
     build:
         working_directory: ~/your-app-name